shreyas957/My-Obsidian-Vault/The Mind’s Eye/04 - Learning Notes/CORE CS/Computer Networks.md

 - Error control, encompassing error detection and correction, enables the receiver to notify the sender about lost or damaged frames during transmission, facilitating the coordination for their re-transmission
 - In the data link layer, error control is commonly implemented through the Automatic Repeat Request (ARQ) process, where detected errors trigger the retransmission of specific frames to maintain data integrity.

-## 2.4 Sliding window protocol-Flow & Error control
+## 2.4 Sliding window protocol- Flow & Error control
 1. **Stop-and-Wait Automatic repeat request(ARQ)**:
 	- Receiver checks frames; corrupted ones are discarded silently(no ACK sent).
 	- No ACK means sender re-transmits after timeout.